daengdaengLee/articles/web3/안전하게 이더리움 지갑 주인 인증하기/README_EN.md

 ## Other Usage

-- When using asymmetric cryptography with public and private keys, the same approach can be used to authenticate the owner of asymmetric keys.
+- When using asymmetric cryptography with public and private keys, the same approach can be used to authenticate the owner of the asymmetric cryptography key.